stigok/tumblagramme/README.md

   - Predefined tags and post bodies for all posts
   - Turn views into very specific micro modules ish
   - Repost your old top posts automatically & manually
+  - reblog.media // queue.photos
+  - Some kind of pro accounts

 ### Attributions